-“I am privileged to have a close encounter with Henry Sy, and worked under Tess Coson and Hans Sy (his daughter and son respectively) to know them enough and understand their philosophy”
+“I am honored to have a close encounter with Henry Sy, and worked under Tess Sy-Coson and Hans Sy (his daughter and son respectively) to know them enough and understand their philosophy”

 Dream… it’s free… anyone can dream… but only a few can make their dreams a reality, like Henry Sy.